skilesare/immortality/a_new_constitution/article-vii---commentary.md

-_Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof; nor shall they make any law to give benifit to a religious organization that is more adventageous or disadventageous of any corporation._
+_Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof; nor shall they make any law to give benefit to a religious organization that is more advantageous or disadvantageous of any corporation._

-Here we remove the power of congress to give special rights to religious groups but also protect their establisment and practice.
+Here we remove the power of congress to give special rights to religious groups but also protect their establishment and practice.

-_Nor shall congress or the government of an state make any law based on the tennets of any relgion unless said law has grounds in demonstrateable evidence as applied within scientific inquery or a foundation in the common law._
+_Nor shall congress or the government of an state make any law based on the tenets of any religion unless said law has grounds in demonstrateable evidence as applied within scientific inquiry or a foundation in the common law._

-Here we out law religious based law such as sharia or old testament style theocracy.
-This would elemanate the ability of states to make 'Blue' laws of or for states with muslim majority populations to institue any kind of sharia law and gives citizens of those states the grounds to challenge those laws.
+Here we outlaw religious based law such as sharia or old testament style theocracy.
+This would eliminate the ability of states to make 'Blue' laws of or for states with muslim majority populations to institute any kind of sharia law and gives citizens of those states the grounds to challenge those laws.

 _And any such law shall be void unless it alleviates the suffering of citizens and honours the inviolable sanctity of every single human being, treating everybody, without exception, with absolute justice, equity and respect._

 Outlaws laws that treat men, women, and gender diverse people differently.

-_And any such law shall be void if it impoverishes, exploites or denies basic rights to anybody or incites hatred by denigrating others—even our enemies._
+_And any such law shall be void if it impoverishes, exploits or denies basic rights to anybody or incites hatred by denigrating others—even our enemies._

 The core of these rights came from somewhere I can't find, but a few google searches should feret it out.
-You can call these the rights to human deacency.
+You can call these the rights to human decency.

 _Right II_